“Learn how to see. Realize that everything is connected to everything else.”

 Are you left-brained or right-brained?

-However, there are many who do not necessarily resonate with either of the two labels.
 There are those who have a passion for science, but by the same token, nurture their abilities to create art with ease.
 Leonardo da Vinci, among the most notable historical figures that fell into this gray area during his lifetime, managed to find a perfect balance between making calculations and moving forward to create from there.
 His passion for painting, engineering, sketching, and science propelled him.
 It was under the belief that everything is connected, that he was able to provide so much.

 On a similar note, there exists today a debate regarding whether STEM–the incorporation of science, technology, engineering, and mathematics–or STEAM is more effective in the world of education.
 With just one letter difference, STEAM puts into play the ideals held by the great Leonardo.
 In pushing to include the arts, not just as a separate concept entirely but, in fact, blending the coursework, those who are in favor of STEAM wish to emphasize the creative process.
 The ‘A’ for art, therefore, does not stand only for ‘arts’, but ‘liberal arts’ as an umbrella term.
 It is through the process of reading and writing, for example, that students can apply a different form of analysis which, in turn, could prove useful when having to logically solve problems with regards to engineering or mathematics in later scenarios.

 Those who are pushing for STEAM programs in schools emphasize the need to engage students from a young age.
 There is no doubt that with technology’s advancements in recent years, STEM programs are pivotal.
 It is in making these subjects appealing to everybody, especially those that do not naturally excel in science or mathematics, that will prove to be effective for the long-term.
-So, in other words, having children participate in hands-on activities with an incorporation of artistic expression, in one way or another, will more likely result in the children’s inclination to further flourish.
+So, in other words, having children participate in hands-on activities with the incorporation of artistic expression, in one way or another, will more likely result in the children’s inclination to further flourish.
 With that being said, in order to ensure the success of the students, administrators and professors should take into account the fact that in order to prepare these children and young adults for the “real world”, they must take into account the fact that the world around them is and constantly will be changing.
 Their experiences in the classroom and relationships with schooling, therefore, should reflect this fluid dynamic.

 The future is in the hands of these students.

 It is time that we set aside the structured, black and white mentality and move forward with what is undoubtedly the most efficient way of nurturing the talents and minds of those who are responsible for the future of our society.
 By introducing a more seamless process, students will feel the freedom to explore, inquire, and simultaneously express themselves.
-The demand for STEM related jobs will surely not be dwindling any time soon.
+The demand for STEM-related jobs will surely not be dwindling any time soon.
 So on that note, early intervention is critical in order to inspire and encourage as many students as possible to move forward and follow through.
 And, because the skills that students attain through STEAM programs can be applied to any and all careers, it only further ensures the well-roundedness of our community as a whole.